Bahamyirou/ctc/README.md

 A RShiny-based dashboard for monitoring, analyzing the data of [the Togolese community in Canada](https://ctcanada.org/).

 ## 🚀 Features

 - 📊 View distribution of Togolese community in Canada
-- 📈 View memebership Trend
+- 📈 View membership Trend
 - 📊 View section specific need

 ## 🏗️ Architecture